SFU Residence (Communications and Graphic Design)

 Social Media Outreach and Communications

-Using the updated brand guidelines, I designed numerous marketing material for internal and external department use, that found itself on SFU’s website and also in print at promotional events for the department.
-For example, the department conducted a photoshoot and I was tasked with using this material for marketing outreach.
-(Example)
+Using the updated brand guidelines, I designed marketing material for SFU’s website and also for print at promotional events for the department.
+For example, the department conducted a Summer photo-shoot and I was tasked with using this material for SFU Residence’s ‘Live Where You Learn’ campaign, which encouraged prospective students to consider living on campus alongside their learning environment.

 Lastly, working towards the Move-In event, which welcomed over 1000 students to Residence’s doors, I created print and web material which was used for the event, keeping in mind the department’s collaboration with sponsors and partnerships with third-party and in-school organizations.
-I created a Move-In Checklist that was supplied to new residents at the event and online that served to ease their anxieties of what they can and cannot bring to residence, but also what things they could purchase on their Move-In Day from SFU Residence’s partnerships.
+I created a Move-In Checklist that was supplied to new residents online and at the event aimed at easing their anxieties of what to bring to residence, and what things they could purchase on their Move-In Day from SFU Residence’s vendor partnerships.

 Assisting in the update of SFU’s brand required their website to be redesigned structurally and content-wise.
 Along with key members of the department, the Marketing and Communications team worked together to consider key information for each page and how it could be used effectively to support the updated brand.
 Using this information I created and managed pages on SFU’s web publishing software, AEM, to keep them both in line with new brand standards (including photos) and design constraints.
 The main pages I tackled were the ones that were coming up and used the most, including Move-In, Move-Out, Homepage, Fees, and their subpages within.